America, do you want to be known as 'second best'? Are you ready to admit you just can't cut it?

 Imagine if our country is ever invaded by a hostile force.
 The first thing they would do is bomb bridges, disabling the highway system.
 But what an invading force has the hardest time doing is effectively quelling grass-roots citizen resistance.
 I'm old enough to vividly remember Viet Nam.
 From that painful experience we learned just how valuable and effective a resource a primitive trail can be (What we called the Ho-Chi-Minh Trail) in engaging Guerrilla Warfare against an invading force.

 Then we need a master plan such as the twelve great trails in Europe's network.
-We already have a decent set of long distance trails in the federally sanctioned National Trails System, and the object ought to be to fully connect them.
-There are lots of individual visions for more long distance trails such as the already mentioned Great Plains Trail, the American Discovery Trail, the East Coast Greenway, the C2C (Sea-to-Sea across the northern tier of the US), the Eastern Continental Trail (Canada to Key West, FL).
+We already have a decent set of long-distance trails in the federally sanctioned National Trails System, and the object ought to be to fully connect them.
+There are lots of individual visions for more long-distance trails such as the already mentioned Great Plains Trail, the American Discovery Trail, the East Coast Greenway, the C2C (Sea-to-Sea across the northern tier of the US), the Eastern Continental Trail (Canada to Key West, FL).
 There are at least three border-to-border trails running north-south in the western US (Pacific Crest, Continental Divide Trail, the Great Western Trail and a fourth proposed (the Desert Trail).
-We need a couple good east-west routes across the southern US (perhaps a more northern one incorporating North Carolina's Mountains-to-Sea Trail or South Carolina's Palmetto Trail with the Trail of Tears and the Hayduke Trail, and a deep-south one incorporating the Florida Trail with a dip into south Texas) and a couple good north-south routes across the heartland/breadbasket, one using, say, the Gandy Dancer Trail, the Ice Age Trail, the Land-Between-the-Lakes North-South Trail, and Natchez Trace and one west of the Mississippi.
+We need a couple of good east-west routes across the southern US (perhaps one incorporating North Carolina's Mountains-to-Sea Trail or South Carolina's Palmetto Trail with the Trail of Tears and the Hayduke Trail, and a deep-south one incorporating the Florida Trail with a dip into south Texas).
+Our population is skewed toward the east, though, and we could use a couple of good north-south routes across the heartland/breadbasket, one using, say, the Gandy Dancer Trail, the Ice Age Trail, the Land-Between-the-Lakes North-South Trail, and Natchez Trace and one west of the Mississippi.
 We ought to turn most of the National Historic Trails into hikeable trails.
 Federal, state and county highways often have wide rights of way that are much wider than are being used, and a number of those have been turned into bike trails.
 We need much more of that.